NotEnoughUpdates/MoulConfig/src/doc/docs/index.md

 On 1.8.9 Forge you will need to shadow MoulConfig like any other mod dependency.
 It is *highly* recommended that you relocate MoulConfig to another package, since our internals do not obey any backwards compatibility guarantees.
-In order to get resources loaded in your development environment is is recommended that you also make use of the `io.github.moulberry.moulconfig.tweaker.DevelopmentResourceTweaker`.
+In order to get resources loaded in your development environment is is recommended that you also make use of the `io.github.notenoughupdates.moulconfig.tweaker.DevelopmentResourceTweaker`.
 Do not specify this tweaker in your JAR manifest, *only* as a command line argument during development time.
 See a snippet on how to use MoulConfig with architectury loom
 below: